kaushittejwani99/Positive-negative-zero-if-else-c-programming/README.md

 int main()
 {
    int num;
-   printf("This program make for know the given no is positive or not\n");
+   printf("This program checks the given no is positive ,negative or zero\n");

    printf("Enter any no.:-");
    scanf("%d",&num);